Nuclear binding energy curve.

 Table of binding energies fo some nuclides.
 Calculated according to the semi-empirical mass formula.

-The minimum excitation energy required for fission to occur is known as the critical energy (Ecrit)
+The minimum excitation energy required for fission to occur is known as the critical energy (Ecrit) or threshold energy.

 This table shows critical energies compared to binding energies of the last neutron of a number of nuclei.